 - Relax in one of the many hot springs

-- Visit a bookstore in Port Angeles
+- Visit a local bookstore

 - Go wine tasting